 Not only are last-mile processes difficult to plan, the volume of deliveries fluctuate according to the seasons, making it difficult for delivery companies to keep up and they often take help from external service providers.

 Planning the ideal standardized delivery route is difficult as it is impossible to take all the variables into account: traffic congestion, limited parking space, unclear addresses, among others.
-And so, there is always an element of unpredictability that remains a part of the last mile operation.
+And so, there is always an element of unpredictability that remains a part of the last-mile operation.

 These challenges also present opportunities for companies to improve their unit economics, however.
 Businesses need to actively look for ways to streamline their production processes, which means reducing production costs by automating certain tasks, implementing lean manufacturing principles to optimize operations, look for ways to increase demand for your products, and consider entering into new markets to diversify your revenue streams.